Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-This simple little code creates a set with the starting value of 1.
-Which you can change to anything by changing <h3>var start = 1;</h3> from 1 to any number you wish.
+This simple little code creates a set with a starting value of 1.
+You can change the starting value to anything by changing <h3>var start = 1;</h3> from 1 to any number you wish.

 <br /><br />

 The second loop adds 7 more to each value.
-Which you can change to anything you like by changing <h3>var per1 = 7;</h3> from 7 to any number you like.
+You can change the added amount to anything you like by changing <h3>var per1 = 7;</h3> from 7 to any number you want.

 <br /><br />